nightscout/fda-presubmission/_sources/00-cover.txt

   * for security, a wet, inked signature is only provided on the hard copy, and absent in the digital and online versions of this ecopy

+  * An exact copy of this ecopy has been permanently archived in git at tag ``1.0.0`` and `may be retrieved from the website`.

+.. _may be retrieved from the website: https://github.com/nightscout/fda-presubmission/blob/1.0.0/nightscout-fda-presubmission.pdf?raw=true

 Nightscout sponsorship